 Carlos Condit is an impressive fighter (30 wins and 9 losses), but he’s never been more than the best #2.

 After losing two title bouts and suffering a torn ACL and meniscus, it was time for Condit to step away from the cage and think: What could I do differently?
 What is one thing that other fighters are not working on?
 What’s my competitive advantage?

 This is when he met Erwan Le Corre, the founder of a physical education system and lifestyle known as MovNat, which derives from the French words “mouvement naturel”.
 Picking up this different type of training, Carlos was able to work on balance and movement rather than power.

 This “outside of the box” training led him to a strong win against Thiago Alves, and gave him its third title shot against Robbie Lawler.
 He eventually lost again by split decision, but this fight has been considered one of the best of all time.

 Due to some issues with pay-per-view, Dana White lost millions before turning the UFC around.

 Social media played a big part in the success of the sport, but he would have never worked without a great content marketing strategy.

 It all started when Dana White launched the first season of The Ultimate Fighter in 2005.
 The reality TV show features professional MMA fighters living together in Las Vegas, training and competing against each other for a million-dollar contract with the UFC.

-The historic Forrest Griffin vs. Stephan Bonnar fight drew millions of viewers to the show, playing a big role into the survival and expansion of the UFC into the mainstream.
-Following upcoming fighters is a great for the UFC create “personal” connections between its fans and athletes.
+The historic Forrest Griffin vs. Stephan Bonnar fight drew millions of viewers to the show, playing a big role in the survival and expansion of the UFC into the mainstream.
+Following upcoming fighters is great for the UFC.
+It creates “personal” connections between its fans and athletes.